amirvt1234/insightchallenge/README.md

 ## Summary

-### Note1: Upadted version: The previous code was not writing the values that ver equal to the kth most active users while they will be still considered among the top k active users.
-The new version accounts for those users/requests which can be relevent for features 1 and 2.
-However it also add O(N) to time complexity.
-This can be further modified for better performance.

-### Note2: Upadted version: The previous version was using the np.argpartition to find the k largest busy periods which was not stable sorting.
-This was resulting in wrong answers.
-In this version I have replaced it with a simple algorithim.
-However the time complexity of this method is O(kN)

 This program loads a log text file and performs the following using the data:

 - Lists the kth most active host/IP addresses